It’s Time to Replace Traffic for Conversion

 Use Google Analytics to Learn about Visitors’ Onsite Needs

-Businesses no longer benefitted from knowing how many people visited their website.
+Businesses no longer benefit from knowing how many people visited their website.
 Now the questions are:

 - How long did the user stay?
-Traffic for traffics sake is pointless if it doesn’t turn into a customer.
+Traffic for traffics’ sake is pointless if it doesn’t become a customer.
 Things like bounce rate and time on site let us build out a visitor profile.

 - What is the conversion rate?
-This doesn’t have to be a purchase but it can, in addition to contact form fills, time on site goals or designated page goals.
+This doesn’t have to be a purchase, but it can also include contact form fills time on-site goals or designated page goals.

 - How much does this traffic cost?
 Depending on your marketing efforts, you are probably paying somebody or something.
 It could be Google AdWords, content writers or in-house SEO teams.
 Regardless this is a real cost and should be attributed to your traffic.

 - Where is the user from?
-Analytics provides a number of geographical dimensions, such as City, Country, Continent, etc. The values for these dimensions are automatically derived from the IP address of the hit, which is convenient but also has a few drawbacks.
+Analytics provides several geographical dimensions, such as City, Country, Continent, etc. The values for these dimensions are automatically derived from the IP address of the hit, which is convenient but also has a few drawbacks.

 - Setup Google Analytics filters.
-While there are many features that make Google Analytics tick, here’s something to keep in mind: the data being generated may not be as accurate as possible.
+While many features make Google Analytics tick, here’s something to remember: the generated data may not be as accurate as possible.
 Fortunately, you can use filters to prevent this from causing problems in the future.